-With or without the extra rain most of our plants including our lawns, remember grass is a plant too with all the same needs as your pretty landscape plants, will be under a lot of stress.
+With or without the extra rain most of your plants including your lawn, will be under a lot of stress.
 When temperatures get above 95 degrees most plants will go into what we call the conservation mode or another way to put it is they become comatose.
-Just like people, plant activities slow down or stop at very high temperatures and they conserve energy.
+Plant activities slow down or stop at very high temperatures to conserve water.

-During this conservation mode, we will notice a few things.
-Plants may droop, leaving you with the impression they are dry.
-Their leaves will lose the shine and vigor they once had earlier in the season.
+During this conservation mode, you will notice a few things.
+Plants may droop and their leaves will lose the shine and vigor they once had earlier in the season leaving you with the impression they are dry.
 You won’t see much if any new leaves forming or the growth rate will slow considerably.
 At the Growers Outlet, we find it extremely hard to water many plants properly once they get to this point.
 With a plant under stress, just like people, they become more susceptible to attacks from natural enemies and diseases.
 Too much water will only increase the stress factor and root rot becomes a common problem.
 The roots, already weakened, can be attacked easily.
 Too little water however can cause the roots to overheat and burn.
 Our experience and skill at the Growers Outlet helps us relieve these problems and keep our plants as healthy as we can during the Dog Days of summer.

 Plant stress can be alleviated by using the proper soil amendments and watering practices earlier in the season.
 Proper nutrition will create a very dense and healthy root system that will enable the plant to utilize nutrients and water with the most efficiency.
 Watering when needed with less frequency and longer durations will make the roots go deeper.
 Deeper roots will dry out slower, thus requiring less frequent watering.
-Keep in mind that these practices cannot be started during this time of year because if your plants have a weak shallow root system, plant death can occur rapidly.
+Keep in mind that these practices cannot be started during this time of year because if your plants have a weak shallow root system, plant death can occur rapidly if water is withheld for too long.
 Monitor soil moisture either using a moisture meter or by feeling the soil, and water as needed.
 Keep in mind that your sprinkler system does not have a brain and knows nothing about your plants.
 It will only do what it is programmed to do.

 On the bright side, it won’t be long and the evening temperatures will cool back down, the humidity will drop and we will once again start to think about beautifying our outside living environment.
 Once the mums start blooming, the Dog Days will be behind us and pansies and snapdragons will be next on our list of things to plant.